 You can check to see if you have NetID by searching for your name in the Cornell directory.
 If you have a NetID and forgot your password or would like to change your password, you can do so on the Manage Your NetID page.

-If you need help with your NetID, please call Alumni Affairs at 607-254-2288 between the hours of 8:00 AM and 4:00 PM Eastern Time, Monday - Friday and our staff will assist you.
-For help outside of these hours, please leave a message and a staff person will return your call the next business day.
+If you need help with your NetID, please call the IT Service Desk at 607-255-5500 between the hours of 8:00 AM and 6:00 PM Eastern Time, Monday - Friday and they will assist you.

 Cornell's automated filtering system blocks email messages that have an 80% probability or higher of being spam.
 These messages will normally not be delivered to you.
 Although it is very rare, the system can occasionally interpret a legitimate email as spam and keep it from being delivered.